Aftermarket Parts – Potential Money Savers or More Harm than Good?

-At Endurance, we understand the benefits they have, though we want to encourage vehicle owners to minimize the amount of aftermarket modifications they make on their car as such changes can potentially void your extended warranty and possibly your factory warranty.
+At Endurance, we understand the benefits they have, though we want to encourage vehicle owners to minimize the number of aftermarket modifications they make on their car as such changes can potentially void your extended warranty and possibly your factory warranty.
 If this happens, you’ll be left paying for any mechanical breakdowns or typical wear and tear repair costs on your own.

 OEM (Original Equipment Manufacturer) Parts Are Low Risk